Arnold-n/P1P2MQTT/README.md

 **What is the Daikin P1/P2 bus?**

 Daikin (or Rotex) uses various communication standards between thermostats and heat pumps.
-The P1/P2 standard is one of them (others are F1/F2, Modbus, BACnet, which are not supported here).
+The P1/P2 standard is one of them (others are F1/F2, Modbus, BACnet, which are not supported here, even though F1/F2 is electrically the same as P1/P2).
 The P1/P2 protocol is a proprietary standard.
 At the lowest level it is a two-wire 9600 baud serial-like interface based on the Japanese Home Bus System (ET-2101).
 Some technical details of this standard can be found in chapter 4 of the https://echonet.jp/wp/wp-content/uploads/pdf/General/Standard/Echonet/Version_2_11_en/spec_v211e_3.pdf.

 **Which interface is supported?**

 This project was started for the Daikin P1/P2 bus.
 However the underlying electrical HBS format is used by many heat pump / air conditioning manufacturers, so far we have indications that the following buses are based on the HBS format: Daikin P1/P2, Daikin F1/F2 (DIII-Net), Mitsubishi M-NET, Toshiba TCC-Link, Hitachi H-link, Panasonic/Sanyo SIII-Net, perhaps also products from Haier and York.
 The logical format will likely differ.
 For example, Len Shustek made an impressive OPAMP-based reading circuit for the Mitsubishi M-NET and documented his protocol observations on https://github.com/LenShustek/M-NET-Sniffer.
 The logical format is clearly different from the Daikin format, but the P1P2Serial library and adapter will likely work for reading and writing M-NET too as the physical format is the same or similar.

-**Is it safe?**

-Use is entirely at your own risk.
-No guarantees.
-It is advised to connect/disconnect devices to the P1/P2 bus only if the power of all connected devices is switched off.
-Some Daikin manuals warn that device settings should not be changed too often, because of wear in the solid state memory in their devices - one of their manuals states a maximum of 7000 setting changes per year - without indicating the expected life time of their product.
-Don't change settings too often.

 **How do I build a P1/P2 adapter circuit?**